This article was originaly published November 4th, 2018 and has been updated for 2019.

 It’s a small but important detail that will aid in making sure you don’t suffer a major case of buyer’s remorse.

 Tip – If you have trouble building a list in a meaningful way, I suggest picking your favorite big retailer (Amazon, Walmart, etc.) and using it as your master wish list.
-Not only will it make it easier to keep track of items in a place you already shop, but you will also be able to keep up to date on that retailer’s pricing and items specifications without doing the work yourself.
+Not only will it make it easier to keep track of items in a place you already shop, but you will also be able to keep up to date on that retailer’s pricing and item specifications without doing the work yourself.

 2Build a List

-- Online only retailers – Look for emails.
-Most online only retailers will offer some sort of preview of their Black Friday deals within a week of the big day, and if not, they will certainly will the day before/the morning of.
+- Online-only retailers – Look for emails.
+Most online-only retailers will offer some sort of preview of their Black Friday deals within a week of the big day, and if not, they will certainly will the day before/the morning of.

 - Amazon – Look everywhere or build a wish list.
 The way Amazon shares its constant deals throughout the month is terribly inefficient due to the large volume of items and how it is displayed.
 While looking for games typically isn’t bad due to the lower volume of discounts compared to other categories, it still requires constant checking to see if an upcoming deal is scheduled for something you want.
 The easiest way to get around this is to simply build a wish list and have the Amazon app installed on your phone.
 As long as an item is on your wish list, should it be listed to go on sale or does go on sale, you will be notified via the app.

-Tip – We recommend making a bookmark folder full of all the future items you intend to purchase on Black Friday.
+Tip – I recommend making a bookmark folder full of all the future items you intend to purchase on Black Friday.
 This way when its time to buy, it’s just a click away for all your items to see if the price is updated.

 3How/When to Buy